PATRIC3/mic_prediction/README.md

 bash testGenomeXGBoost.sh test_fasta/1001.fasta temp/ data_files/Kleb.table.10cv.0.0.pkl 12 test_out/xgbGenomeTest data_files/ArrInds data_files/antibioticsList_Kleb.uniq data_files/MICMethods data_files/all_kmrs
 ```

 This call will make predictions on the 1001.fasta file which is a fasta containing contigs for a Klebsiella genome.
 Note that the model provided is only designed to make predictions for Klebsiella genomes.
+To run on your own fasta, just replace the location of the fasta (*test_fasta/1001.fasta*) file with the location of your own fasta file.

 The script will call the *kmc.sh* script which in turn calls kmc to find 10 mers for the given fasta file.
 Afterwards the *makeMatrix.py* script is used to create a libsvm formatted file for XGBoost to use to make predictions with.
 The *testXGBoost.py* script is then used to make predictions using the already trained XGBoost model.
 The output is then sent to the specified file.